hsaghir/hsaghir.github.io/_posts/data_science/2017-06-26-pytorch_starter.md

 ---
 layout: article
-title:  Understand PyTorch in 20 minutes
+title:  Understand PyTorch code in 10 minutes
 comments: true
 categories: data_science
 image:
   teaser: practical/pytorch_logo.png
 ---

-So PyTorch is the new popular framework for deep learners.
-Here is my understanding of it.
+So PyTorch is the new popular framework for deep learners and many new papers release code in PyTorch that one might want to inspect.
+Here is my understanding of it narrowed down to the most basics to help read PyTorch code.
 This is based on Justin Johnson's [great tutorial](https://github.com/jcjohnson/pytorch-examples).
-If you have more than 20 minutes go read that!
+If you want to learn more or have more than 10 minutes for a PyTorch starter go read that!

 PyTorch consists of 4 main packages:
-1. torch: a general purpose array library similar to Numpy that can do computations on GPU when the type is cast to torch.cuda.TensorFloat
+1. torch: a general purpose array library similar to Numpy that can do computations on GPU when the tensor type is cast to (torch.cuda.TensorFloat)
-2. torch.autograd: package for building a computational graph and obtain gradients
+2. torch.autograd: a package for building a computational graph and automatically obtaining gradients
 3. torch.nn: a neural net library with common layers and cost functions
 4. torch.optim: an optimization package with common optimization algorithms like SGD,Adam, etc

 ##### 0. import stuff
-You can import pytorch stuff like this:
+You can import PyTorch stuff like this:

 ```python
 import torch # arrays on GPU